Jubel13/p2-iproject-server/README.md

 Detail of the endpoint used in this app can be found in `api-doc.md` file.

 *Note: You need to switch the code in `app.js` to use dummy data from api-medic, if diagnose feature not working on the [client](https://github.com/Jubel13/p2-iproject-client).
-API calss from api-medic is limited to 100 calls / month for free user.*
+API calls from api-medic is limited to 100 calls / month for free user.*